qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 	- Everything that I consider 谭浩强 related
 		- Don't learn from it, get a new book instead!
 See [The Definitive C Book Guide and List - Stack Overflow](https://stackoverflow.com/questions/562303/the-definitive-c-book-guide-and-list) and [c++ faq - The Definitive C++ Book Guide and List - Stack Overflow](https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list)
 		- i++++i
-		- etc. (Just too many...)
+		- etc. (Just too many…)
 	- **Details** (Will be partially covered in this text)
-	- Compilation
+	- Compilation.

 ## Building Blocks
 How a program was constructed?
 - By multiple files
 - In files, we have multiple functions
-- In functions, we have multiple data
+- In functions, we have multiple data.

 Let's start with primitive data type in C